goodbyei/webpack-react-boilerplate/README.md

 # Detailed HOW-TO
 1. First of all, you need to initialize your project using [npm](https://docs.npmjs.com/cli/init/) or [yarn](https://classic.yarnpkg.com/ru/docs/cli/init/).
 Here and below, I'm going to use npm, but you can use yarn, it'll be similar.

 ```shell script
 $ npm init
 ```
 Then create a base project structure, for example:

 ```
   |- package.json
 + |- src/
 +   |- index.js
 +   |- index.html
 ```

-2. Install [webpack](https://github.com/webpack/webpack/) (a module bundler itself) and [webpack-cli](https://github.com/webpack/webpack-cli/) (a tool used to run webpack on the command line) as dev dependencies.
+2. Install [webpack](https://github.com/webpack/webpack/) (a module bundler itself) and [webpack-cli](https://github.com/webpack/webpack-cli/) (a tool used to run webpack on the command line) as dev dependency.

 ```shell script
 $ npm i webpack webpack-cli -D
 ```

 3. Create `webpack.config.js` in the directory root.

 ```
 + |- webpack.config.js
   |- package.json